 Young people don’t experiment with drugs so that they can purposely ruin their lives and the lives of all those around them.
-It has been shown that boredom is a one of the major factor in experimental use this premise coupled with the individual’s perception that certain substances are not dangerous or toxic make for a potentially disastrous adventure.
+It has been shown that boredom is one of the major factors in experimental use this premise coupled with the individual’s perception that certain substances are not dangerous or toxic make for a potentially disastrous adventure.

 Alcohol and addictive drugs are basically painkillers.
 They chemically kill physical or emotional pain and alter the mind’s perception of reality.
 They literally make people numb.

 For several years now the scientific community has been talking about people being genetically predisposed or environmentally predisposed to drug addiction or alcoholism.
-In some school of thought, addiction is considered a “disease,” an inherited condition that renders the individual ill genetically for the remainder of his life, even after many years of sobriety.
+In some schools of thought, addiction is considered a “disease,” an inherited condition that renders the individual ill genetically for the remainder of his life, even after many years of sobriety.
 Some others will consider it a choice that can be surmountable and not a disease.
 None the less, drug addiction treatment is needed and should be sought no matter how or why the substance abuse started.

 How Can Someone

 Overcome a Drug Addiction?